 Tip: Try to avoid rechargeable batteries for these cameras, they tend to spoil the flash.

-Name: Korean waterproof toy camera
+Name: Korean waterproof toy camera (click to buy on Amazon)

 Type: 35mm plastic toy camera